About GAIT TRC

 Peter is a second generation horseman and has owned and trained many horses used for a variety of purposes.
 In addition, he has a wide range of business experience as an executive director, CEO and board member for a number of equine non-profit organizations and is a certified equine appraiser.

-Diana Moldovan – Administrative Coordinator, Volunteer Manager, Instructor Assistant, PATH Certified Therapeutic Riding Instructor and Equine Specialist in Mental Health and Learning
+Diana Moldovan – Administrative Coordinator, PATH Intl.
+Certified Therapeutic Riding Instructor (CTRI), Equine Specialist in Mental Health and Learning (ESMHL), and Mentor

 Diana has a history of working in health and equine industries.
 She began riding at a young age and had worked in many lesson barns to supplement her riding education.
 Diana became a volunteer at GAIT during her teen years and later worked at a nearby harness racing facility as a groom.